 Maintenance therapy is a medical term to describe treatment used to reduce the risk of cancer coming back, called a recurrence, or to delay the time to recurrence.
 The drugs are used to “maintain” a clinical remission, which is when there is no evidence of disease after the course of chemotherapy treatment has been completed.

-Bevacizumab, an anti-angiogenesis inhibitor that is given by vein, is also approved for maintenance therapy of ovarian/fallopian tube cancer.
+Bevacizumab, an anti-angiogenesis inhibitor that is given by vein, is approved by the FDA for maintenance therapy of ovarian/fallopian tube/peritoneal cancer.
+In 2020, the FDA also approved the combination of bevacizumab with olaparib for maintenance therapy.

-Hormone therapy may be used to treat some low-grade tumors if they come back, or recur.
+Hormone therapy may be used to treat some low-grade serous tumors if they come back, or recur.
 These include tamoxifen (Soltamox) and aromatase inhibitors, such as letrozole (Femara), anastrozole (Arimidex), and exemestane (Aromasin).
-Hormone therapy is more often used to treat stromal tumors, such as recurrent granulosa cell tumors.
+Hormone therapy is also used to treat stromal tumors, such as recurrent granulosa cell tumors.

 Radiation therapy is not used as a first treatment for ovarian/fallopian tube cancer.
 It may be used to treat some people with clear cell ovarian cancer after chemotherapy.
 Occasionally, it can be an option for treating small, localized recurrent cancer.
+It may also be an option for ovarian/fallopian tube cancer that has spread to other parts of the body.
 See “Remission and the chance of recurrence” below for more information about treatment options for recurrent ovarian/fallopian tube cancer.

 Radiation therapy is the use of high-energy x-rays or other particles to destroy cancer cells.
 A doctor who specializes in giving radiation therapy to treat cancer is called a radiation oncologist.
 The most common type of radiation treatment is called external-beam radiation therapy.
 This type of radiation is given from a machine outside the body.
 When radiation treatment is given using implants, it is called internal radiation therapy or brachytherapy.
+Proton therapy, which uses protons rather than x-rays to treat cancer, may also be used as an alternative to traditional radiation therapy.
 A radiation therapy regimen, or schedule, usually consists of a specific number of treatments given over a set period of time.

 Side effects from radiation therapy may include fatigue, mild skin reactions, upset stomach, and loose bowel movements.
 Most side effects go away soon after treatment is finished.
 Learn more about the basics of radiation therapy.

-For more information on radiation therapy for gynecologic cancers, see the American Society for Therapeutic Radiology and Oncology's pamphlet, Radiation Therapy for Gynecologic Cancers (PDF; please note that this link takes you to a separate, external website).
+For more information on radiation therapy for gynecologic cancers, see the American Society for Therapeutic Radiology and Oncology's pamphlet (PDF), Radiation Therapy for Gynecologic Cancers.
+Please note that this link takes you to a separate, independent website.

 Physical, emotional, and social effects of cancer